f3-factory/F3com-data/views-and-templates/main.md

 But how does the framework determine which language to use?
 F3 will detect it automatically by looking at the HTTP request headers first, specifically the `Accept-Language` header sent by the browser.

-To override this behavior, you can trigger F3 to use a language specified by the user or application:-
+To override this behavior, you can trigger F3 to use a language specified by the user or application:

 ``` php
 $f3->set('LANGUAGE','de');